dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 1. From the drop down menu, select the appropriate action.
 2. Enter the filename to export to, or use the "..." to select the file name.
 3. Select the encoding format, either PEM or DER format.
-4. Select OK to save/export the information.
+4. Select Export to save/export the information.

 <img src="images/doc_cert_export1.png" alt="Certificate Export" class="center w3-card-4" />